saigontechnology/higher-order-fetch/README.md

 See article here: https://medium.com/@rudy.huynh286/higher-order-fetch-a-clean-way-to-enhance-fetch-method-21fc2765f76

-This does not mean to be a library.
+Despite being well tested and ready for production, this repo does not mean to be a library.
 It is a proof of concept for higher-order fetch, an idea that makes fetch enhancement elegent such as:
 * Keep the simplicity of original fetch API after enhancement
 * Easy to organize and manage multiple enhancement
 * Easy to write test